About Strongylus vulgaris

 The nematode Strongylus vulgaris, or equine bloodworm, is a parasite that primarily affects horses and donkeys.
 It has worldwide distribution, wherever there are grassland and temperate environment and causes verminous arteritis and was a very common cause of colic in horses.

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Jane Hodgkinson (University of Liverpool), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Jane Hodgkinson (University of Liverpool) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.